 So, it is imperative that anyone wishing to operate a forklift undergo training so that they can safely operate the vehicle.
 Many accidents in the workplace can be caused by those who are not properly qualified to operate such a dangerous machine; bumping into employees on the ground or moving the vehicle too fast so that it topples over.
 Accidents may also occur when forklifts are left unattended without first shutting off the power, setting the brakes and lowering the forks.

 Side loader Forklifts are forklifts fitted with the lifting forks perpendicular to the drive direction of the forklift.
 By configuring the forks perpendicular to the drive direction this allows the forklift to operate in close spaced isles.
 Sideloader forklifts normally are capable of extending the forks with a scissor-like action to place the load on to the storage space.

 Small side loader forklift

 Side Loader Forklift: The lifting mechanisms are provided as hydraulic, pneumatic, electric or mechanically operated.
 Side-loader forklifts can be either man-up or man-down configurations.
 The man-up version has the advantage of locating the operator close to the load.
-One of the main advantages of a side-loader forklift is that storage area requirements are reduced because forklift can travel, load and unload within much narrower aisles.
-This is facilitated by the forklifts ability to extend and retract the lifting forks perpendicular to the forward and reverse driveline of the forklift.
+One of the main advantages of a side-loader forklift is that storage area requirements are reduced because forklifts can travel, load, and unload within much narrower aisles.
+This is facilitated by the forklift’s ability to extend and retract the lifting forks perpendicular to the forward and reverse driveline of the forklift.